uglylieffy/pinata-ipfs-scripts-for-3dscan-projects/README.md

 `var: FOLDER_PATH` - The relative folder path to read and upload all local files to be pinned with Pinata.
-Defaulted to the `files` folder.